-- 3.16 Whether a licensing agreement falls within the threshold levels set out in paragraph 3.13 will be determined by reference to the product market only, unless the analysis of the product market alone would inadequately address the effects of the licensing agreement on competition among technologies or in R&D. - 3.17 If an examination of the effects on technology markets is required, it is generally the case that in the absence of restrictions involving price-fixing, market-sharing or output limitations, there is unlikely to be an appreciable adverse effect on competition where there are four or more independently controlled technologies in addition to the technologies controlled by the parties to the agreement, that may be substitutable at comparable cost, for the licensed technology in question. - 3.18 If an examination of the effects on innovation markets is required, it is generally the case that in the absence of restrictions involving price-fixing, market-sharing or output limitations, there is unlikely to be an appreciable adverse effect on competition where there are four or more independently controlled entities in addition to the parties to the agreement, that possess the required specialised assets or characteristics and the incentive to engage in R&D that is a close substitute of the R&D activities of the parties to the agreement. - 3.19 Where an examination of the effects on innovation markets is required, the CCS may have regard, in particular, to the specific licensing restraints set out in paragraphs 3.21 and 3.22.
+- 3.15 As with other types of agreements, a licensing agreement between competitors which involves price-fixing, market-sharing or output limitations will always have an appreciable adverse effect on competition, notwithstanding that the market shares of the parties are below the threshold levels mentioned in paragraph 3.14. - 3.16 The fact that the market shares of the parties to a licensing agreement exceed the threshold levels mentioned in paragraph 3.14 does not necessarily mean that the effect of that agreement on competition is appreciable. - 3.17 Whether a licensing agreement falls within the threshold levels set out in paragraph 3.14 will be determined by reference to the product market only, unless the analysis of the product market alone would inadequately address the effects of the licensing agreement on competition among technologies or in R&D. - 3.18 If an examination of the effects on technology markets is required, it is generally the case that in the absence of restrictions involving price-fixing, market-sharing or output limitations, there is unlikely to be an appreciable adverse effect on competition where there are four or more independently controlled technologies in addition to the technologies controlled by the parties to the agreement, that may be substitutable at comparable cost, for the licensed technology in question. - 3.19 If an examination of the effects on innovation markets is required, it is generally the case that in the absence of restrictions involving price-fixing, market-sharing or output limitations, there is unlikely to be an appreciable adverse effect on competition where there are four or more independently controlled entities in addition to the parties to the agreement, that possess the required specialised assets or characteristics and the incentive to engage in R&D that is a close substitute of the R&D activities of the parties to the agreement. - 3.20 Where an examination of the effects on innovation markets is required, the CCCS may have regard, in particular, to the specific licensing restraints set out in paragraphs 3.22 and 3.23.